Political school for artists

 1st thematic block: The Critique of Capitalism (1 – 3 March 2019)

 Stipe Ćurković: Classes and Class Theory

-Ana Kutleša: Artistic Production in Socialist Yugoslavia (field lecture)
+Ana Kutleša: Artistic Production in Socialist Yugoslavia - examples and problems

 The program is financially supported by the Rosa Luxemburg Stiftung Southeast Europe.